Bishoy334/six-degrees/README.md

-# Facebook Social Graph Viewer

-A personal tool to visualize your Facebook social network as an interactive graph.
-Scrapes your friends list (and optionally friends-of-friends) using Puppeteer, then displays the connections in a browser-based visualization.
+# six-degrees

+Visualise your social network as an interactive graph and find out just how true six degrees of separation is.

+Currently supports Facebook.

 ## Quick Start